History of NBC Sports: 1950s

 Beginning in 1950, NBC Sports became the exclusive broadcaster of the World Series, a status that would last for 26 consecutive years.
-In 1957, the network began televising the Game of the Week.
+In 1957, NBC began televising the Game of the Week.
 Except for the 1965 season, NBC would televise Saturday afternoon games for the next three decades.
-The network expanded its sports lineup to include the NBA, college and professional football, as well as championship events.
+NBC expanded its sports lineup to include the NBA, college and professional football, as well as championship events.
 In 1952, NBC became the broadcast home of the Rose Bowl; a relationship that lasted for 37 years until 1988.
 For 1954, NBC signed a one-year agreement to carry the Big Four of Canadian football on Saturday afternoons.

-In 1955, the network paid $100,000 to air the NFL Championship.
+In 1955, NBC paid $100,000 to air the NFL Championship.
 An employee of NBC played a small part in "The Greatest Game Ever Played."
 During overtime of the 1958 NFL Championship, NBC lost its feed from Yankee Stadium.
 A technician ran onto the field and stopped play long enough for the feed to be restored.
 The game was a watershed moment in the history of the NFL, establishing professional football as a nationally popular television property and beginning the upward surge of the league's popularity.